cabumtz/boilerplate/README.md

 # How i use this? #

 Just clone the repo and start add, edit and delete as necessary.
-See conventions for use, bootstrap and jquery plugins for more instructions.
-And for best practice follow de next conventions.
+For a best practices follow the next conventions.

 ## File structure and names ##